Essential reads & resources

 Our Commitment to High Clinical Quality

 Seven Starling is committed to delivering evidenced-based care and maintaining high standards of integrity and clinical quality.
-Using treatment techniques that are supported by research and evidence is crucial to the company, for we strive to provide treatment for perinatal mood and anxiety disorders that is backed by the highest clinical standards.
+Using treatment techniques that are supported by research and evidence is core to our mission.

 SOURCES